veikman/dmote-keycap/README.md

 individual switch must be represented either by a map of properties or by a shorthand format interpreted according to the parent map.

 Valid examples of the expected format are available under `config`.
+Here is a usage example calling one of those without any further customization through the CLI:

-Here is a complete usage example calling one of those, for FDM printing with a 0.5 mm nozzle, which is recommended:
+`lein run -- --batch config/concertina/64key/alps/colemak.edn --render`

-`lein run -- --batch config/concertina/64key/alps/colemak.edn --skirt-thickness 2.4 --error-body-positive -0.7 --error-stem-positive 0.1 --supported  --render`
+OpenSCAD and Inkscape are required to run this example.

-For large batches with complex legends, add `--montage` for an easier means of inspecting the typesetting.
+For large batches with complex legends, add `--montage` for an easier means of inspecting the typesetting, using ImageMagick.

 ## Printing